PavanCyborg/CDAC-Programs/README.md

 # CDAC-Programs

-These are the programs for control sequence.
+These are the programs for control sequence and functions.